lucas874/swarm-composition-artifact/README.md

 **Note**: When the demo terminates with an error, it should be closed using `CTRL + D`.

 ### Additionally:
 The machine-runner and machine-check libraries are open source.
-They can be found in ... and are also included in the artifact package.
-To recompile them ..
+For more information on how to compile the libraries please see [Altering and recompiling the libraries](#altering-and-recompiling-the-libraries)

 ## Alternative ways of running the artifact
 TODO: the idea is this, you can also run the script without mounting a volume and you can run the script mounting a volume and starting a shell in the container.
 For inspecting the filesystem and running scripts in another way than through the REPL.

 ### Running the artifact without volumes
+TODO

 ## Running the artifact on windows
 TODO.
 Try out on windows and possibly add scripts for setting things up on windows.